oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 The battle sent shockwaves across the known world, and the proceeding Germanic Wars would last several years.
 Centuries later, the Roman Empire would never reclaim their former hegemony in Germania, the territories and clans beyond the Rhine River.

-[^1]: Peter S. Wells, *The Battle that Stopped Rome* (New York: W.W.
-Norton & Co., 2003), 187; the estimations are based on the rough size of three legions according to Cassius Dio, *Roman History Vol 1*, 56.22

-[^2]: Suetonius, *Lives of the Twelve Caesars Vol I,* 2.23.

 This battle, called the *clades Variana* (Varian disaster) in Latin, but more commonly known among German historians as the *Varusschlacht* (Varus’s battle) or the *Hermannsschlacht* (Hermann’s battle), ranks among the greatest defeats of Rome.
 Though the *Varusschlacht* is a topic onto itself, the man who orchestrated the battle is more fascinating.